swashata/wp-webpack-script/docs/config/project-configuration.md

 ## `errorOverlay` (`boolean`)

-Whether to show overlay during development mode when some error has occured.
+Whether to show overlay during development mode when some error has occurred.

 ## `optimizeSplitChunks` (`boolean`)

 Whether or not to apply built-in optimization presets.
 Turn it off if you would like to do things manually.

-We have the default config from [webpack optimization splitchunks plugin](https://webpack.js.org/plugins/split-chunks-plugin/#optimization-splitchunks) with only exception of setting `chunks` to `'all'`.
+We have the default config from [webpack optimization split-chunks plugin](https://webpack.js.org/plugins/split-chunks-plugin/#optimization-splitchunks) with only exception of setting `chunks` to `'all'`.
 We can do it safely because our PHP consumer library handles the enqueue.